 Ayangue is a beach destination that can inspire exploration, relaxation, or adventure in any kind of traveler.

 The powdery white sands, crystal-clear waters, and secluded location make Playa Blanca on Isla Baru an alluring beach to experience rather than just visit.
-The shoreline feels like an endless panorama of fine sands, tropical foliage, and clear aquamarine waters.
+The shoreline feels like an endless panorama of fine sands, tropical foliage, and clear, aquamarine waters.

 The charm and grandeur of Zapallar Beach in Chile, where the country’s elite venture to embrace the summer, can feel surprising, but the atmosphere is akin to the wondrous French Riviera.

-With a fresh ambiance, cooler waters, and celebrated restaurants that serve mouthwatering cosmopolitan cuisine, Zapallar can connect you to the water or take you along the winding edges of the shoreline cliffs with exciting coastal walks.
+With a fresh ambiance, cooler waters, and celebrated restaurants that serve mouthwatering cosmopolitan cuisine, Zapallar can connect you to the water or take you along the winding edges of the shoreline cliffs on exciting coastal walks.

 Instead of the typical coastline, Argentina’s Lake Correntoso creates the perfect ambiance of a picturesque lakeside beach, surrounded by lush trees and rugged views of the Andes mountains.
-The glassy turquoise waters reflect the surrounding emerald treeline, interspersed with chalets, while light gray volcanic sand blankets the lakeshore.
+The glassy, turquoise waters reflect the surrounding emerald treeline, interspersed with chalets, while light gray volcanic sand blankets the lakeshore.

 Beachgoers, scuba divers, and snorkelers can find beach perfection along the more than 20 miles of Arraial do Cabo and the stunning sands of Praia do Farol.
-The island inside a nature reserve will give you soft white sands and crystal-clear waters that reflect a dream of tropical paradise.
+The island inside a nature reserve will give you soft sands and crystal-clear waters that reflect a dream of tropical paradise.

 Accessible only by boat, the secluded and preserved location offers up fine sands that resemble powdered sugar and still turquoise waters that reach the horizon.
 With no distractions or contemporary services, you can embrace the quiet or simply relax in the untouched nature, before returning to the small-town charms of Arraial do Cabo.